LucasWolke/code-tutor/research-notes.md

 ## Key Takeaways

 - Focus on scaffolded guidance (step-by-step help that builds understanding) instead of long detailed response that solves entire problem.
-- Use interactive support like Socratic questioning (open ended questions to encourage thinking about problem) and clarifying prompts to engage students.
+- Use interactive support like Socratic questioning (open ended questions to encourage thinking about problem) to engage students.
-- Integration into workflow, i.e LLM directly in IDE is really important.
+- Integration into workflow, i.e LLM directly in IDE is really important for engagement.
 - Provide explanations and pseudocode, not just full code solutions.
-- Add guardrails to stop students from cheating system/learning wrong patterns like poor/very short prompts.
+- Add guardrails to stop students from cheating/learning wrong patterns like poor/very short prompts.
-- Adaptive feedback based on student skills, behavior and query quality.
+- Adaptive feedback based on student skills, behavior and query quality(?).
 - Find balance between providing enough help (so students actually use it) and not doing the heavy lifting for students.
 - Non goal?: Although many papers focus on teaching LLMs (learn how to prompt better, how to work with LLMs), the goal of code tutor is to help students learn programming, not to learn how to use LLMs

+## Papers

 ### Beyond Traditional Teaching: Large Language Models as Simulated Teaching Assistants in Computer Science